Planet Labs Imagery: The Entire Earth, Everyday

 Ok, the changing of the seasons isn’t terribly interesting.
 I get it.

 But the interesting thing is how many satellite scenes they’ve collected to make this happen!
 This map shows the number of scenes Planet has collected.

 For example, most of the United States is in the range of 4k to 12K for scenes.
 That is a lot of satellite acquisitions!

-Long gone are the days where you actually physically need to download a copy of the data to your hard drive.
+Long gone are the days when you actually physically need to download a copy of the data to your hard drive.
 Although I still love getting the raw data, Planet’s base maps integrate 1.5 million scenes daily in WGS84 Web Mercator.

 So this means that you always have the most updated image of Earth for your maps.
-There’s also a couple of other neat features:
+There are also a couple of other neat features:

 - Travel back in time with their basemap time-lapse and really get a glimpse of how things change in time.

 - Programmatically search and download satellite imagery using Planet’s API.

 - Enable email notifications for your AOI and wait for a notification in your inbox for the perfect, cloudless scene.